nextflow-io/training/docs/hello_nextflow/04_hello_genomics.md

     Even though the data files we're using here are very small, in genomics they can get very large, so we should get into the habit of using symbolic links rather than making actual copies of these files, unless there's a compelling reason to do so.

-This process is going to require us to pass in a filepath via the `input_bam` input, so let's set that up next.
+This process is going to require us to pass in a file path via the `input_bam` input, so let's set that up next.

 ### 1.2.
 Add an input parameter declaration